Tag Archives: sons

 No matter if we win or lose we have moments that reveal who we really are in our pursuit of our goals.
 Putting our heart into an activity allows us to become ourselves, to understand who we are.
 To be great as a person.
 I know I am their dad, but I am proud of the men my sons are becoming.

-My oldest son got his first main role as a third grader.
+My oldest son got his first main role as a fourth grader.
 He was Charlie in Willy Wonka Jr.

 This year he choose to perform Sweeney Todd, one of his favorite plays, during Speech season.
 Next year he hopes to perform an original piece, plus compete in Poetry.
 I am proud of his strength to perform pieces that are true to his heart and not sell out in hopes of winning.